Really excited to be back here to talk engineering!

 Environmental Scientist or Zoologist

 Were you ever in trouble at school?

 Not really, but I was a bit lazy!

 If you weren't doing this job, what would you choose instead?

-Tricky, before I was an engineer I was a cardiac technician – looking after patients hearts, so I’d probably do that again
+Tricky, before I was an engineer I was a cardiac technician and I loved spending time with patients - so that I think!

 Who is your favourite singer or band?

 Risotto - I make a great seafood and fennel one!